State of Wisconsin

 Registering for work is completed when the agency receives one of the following:

-An applicant or member who signs the FoodShare application or renewal registers all food unit members subject to the work basic work rules for work.
+An applicant or member who signs the FoodShare application or renewal registers all food unit members subject to the basic work rules for work.

 3.16.1.4.1 Basic Work Rules Interview Requirements